bzyjin/dustsort/README.md

 >_Does there [exist] a stable in-place sorting algorithm, which needs only n log n + O(n) comparisons and only O(n log n) transports?_

 The answer is **yes**.
 If we ignore the aforementioned key collection cost, GrailSort's block merging routine achieves these bounds; dustsort follows the same routine but introduces a key collection algorithm that needs no more than `O(n)` comparisons and `O(n)` writes.
-An in-depth description of the entire sorting routine, including this algorithm, is being written.

 Furthermore, the Zig standard library uses WikiSort at the time of writing.
 GrailSort was also investigated in the past, since both are stable and in-place.
 Due to its adaptivity and better performance guarantees, dustsort may be a future candidate.